DamianWasTaken/Python/README.txt

-This is simply a python branch where I'll be uploading challenges and python code
+This is simply a repository where I'll be uploading challenges and python code

 15/07/2021
 Array Challenge